-As these days are based on the Hindu calendar, the dates on which each of these are celebrated vary each year.So why are these days so auspicious to buy gold?
+As these days are based on the Hindu calendar, the exact dates can vary from year to year.

-In Indian astrology, the location of stars and planets are reviewed before taking an important decision.
-On these three and a half days the alignments of the planets are said to be favourable, and one can initiate any good deed on one of these days without having to look for a muhurat.
+According to Indian astrology, the location of stars and planets should be reviewed before important decisions are taken.
+On these three and a half days, the alignments of the planets are said to be favourable, and one can initiate any good deed without having to look for a muhurat.